microsoft/chat-copilot/README.md

 This sample allows you to build your own integrated large language model (LLM) chat copilot.
 The sample is built on Microsoft [Semantic Kernel](https://github.com/microsoft/semantic-kernel) and has two components: a frontend [React web app](./webapp/) and a backend [.NET web API service](./webapi/).

 These quick-start instructions run the sample locally.
+They can also be found on the official Chat Copilot Microsoft Learn documentation page for [getting started](https://learn.microsoft.com/semantic-kernel/chat-copilot/getting-started).

 To deploy the sample to Azure, please view [Deploying Chat Copilot](./scripts/deploy/README.md) after meeting the [requirements](#requirements) described below.

 > **IMPORTANT:** This sample is for educational purposes only and is not recommended for production deployments.